 Sonoma Coast Jalapeño Lime ($28)

-Add a little zest to your Bloody with this spirit that hails from a small family-owned craft distillery in Petaluma, Calif., that specializes in fun vodka versions like rosé and citrus basil.
-For this product, vodka is distilled six times and then infused with jalapeños, bell peppers, habaneros and lime.
+Add a little zest to your Bloody with this spirit that hails from a small family-owned craft distillery in Petaluma, California.
+It specializes in fun vodka flavors like rosé and citrus basil.
+For this product, vodka is distilled six times then infused with jalapeños, bell peppers, habaneros and lime.
 “It gives more depth to a Bloody Mary,” says founder Jill Olson.
-It also makes a kick-ass Angry Mule or Vodka Gimlet if you want to switch from day to evening drinking.Continue to 5 of 5 below.
+It also makes a kick-ass Vodka Gimlet if you want to switch from day to evening drinking.Continue to 5 of 5 below.

 St. George Green Chile ($28)